galantelab/sandy/features.markdown

 ## Reproducible simulations

-**Sandy** comes with the option `--seed` which receives an interger and is used to initiate the random number generator.
+**Sandy** comes with the option `--seed` which receives an integer and is used to initiate the random number generator.
 The ability to set a *seed* is useful for those who want reproducible simulations.
 Pay attention to the number of jobs (`--jobs`) set, because each job receives a different seed calculated from the *main seed*.
 So, for reproducibility, the same seed set before needs the same number of jobs set before as well.